 It made me chuckle to hear the question because it is a conundrum for many.
 The two different types feel as though they are from two different planets.

 Probably, the best tool for any couple with this composite is the understanding that Human Design provides in its identification of those two vastly different types of definition.

 For instance, the non-emotional being is naturally cool, detached and self-absorbed, for the most part.
 The emotionally defined being is warm, juicy, sensitive, reactive and dramatic.
-The two types of definition are comparably, drastically different in their realities and experience of life.

 The non-emotional usually, has instant awareness of what it wants to do or thinks is correct for itself.
 The emotional defined has an immediate reaction of “what?”
 Suddenly, it can’t think, has no clarity or is somewhat confused.
 There is a cloud that covers the ability for the emotionally defined to see, to know or to grasp in the immediate now, it seems.

 When you put the two types together as a couple, things change dramatically.
 Suddenly, the cool, calm guy that you thought you met and fell in love with has suddenly become a soft, sensitive, sappy, doting kind of guy.
 The emotionally defined woman is now cool, jumping on things or she is naturally following the lead of her lover, moving in a state of confusion or fantasy, with a lack of patience planted into the system.
 Great opportunities are missed because of hasty action, lack of patience and following someone else’s life trajectory.

 This is how it can play out in the relationship, immediately upon mixing auras through love-making.
 Gradually, over time, the two types begin to change drastically from when they first met and take on the others characteristics, with a slightly distorted twist.